CRPropa/CRPropa3/doc/pages/acceleration.rst

-The basic simulation of acceleration as sketched above is agnostic about the nature of the scatter centers.
+The basic simulation of acceleration as sketched above is agnostic about the nature of the scattering centers.
 For a random walk analogue to diffusion in a magnetic field the step length is proportional to the diffusion coefficient which depends on the energy of the particle and the properties of the turbulent field.
 The corresponding modification of the step length is implemented as